User Guide

 privileges: [CONNECT]

-on: { type: database, name: mydb }
+object: { type: database, name: mydb }

 Generates: GRANT CONNECT ON DATABASE "mydb" TO "analytics";

-Wildcard (all objects in schema)
+Wildcard (all objects of a type in schema)

 Use name: "*" to grant on all existing objects of a type: